ctram/trello_api/README.md

 ## Models

+### Board

-Board - Has many columns.
+- Has many columns.

+### Column

-Column - Has many tasks.
-Belongs to a board.
-Has an unique position within a board.
-A column maybe rearranged within a board.
+- Has many tasks.
+- Belongs to a board.
+- Has an unique position within a board.
+- A column maybe rearranged within a board.

+### Task

-Task - Has many comments.
-Belongs to a column..
-Has an unique position within a column.
-A task maybe rearranged within a column.
+- Has many comments.
+- Belongs to a column.
+- Has an unique position within a column.
+- A task maybe rearranged within a column.

+### Comment

-Comment - Belongs to a task.
+- Belongs to a task.

 ## Installation